Gas Infrastructure Audit

 - National Grid Reported Gas Leaks for Weston - as of Dec.
 2018 (PDF)

-The survey was completed in April and showed over 100% more potential leak locations than reported by National Grid.
+The survey was completed in April and showed that there are 66% more leak locations than reported by National Grid at the end of 2018.
 Members of SWAG and Gas Safety Inc. presented Phase 1 survey results in May and requested the Board of Selectmen approve Phase 2 of the audit, which would conduct a full assessment of all elevated methane locations, confirming the source and size of the leak, and document any existing or potential damage to surrounding vegetation and trees.

 - SWAG and Gas Safety Inc. Presentation to Selectmen - May 2019 (PDF)